JuliaGeometry/Meshes.jl/docs/src/tolerances.md

 The absolute tolerance used for floating point comparisons is hard-coded in the project to `eps(T) ^ (3 // 4)` where `T` is either `Float64` or `Float32`.
+This formula preserves roughly 3/4 of the significant digits of the type `T`.
 You can use [ScopedValues.jl](https://github.com/vchuravy/ScopedValues.jl) to customize these tolerance values in specific computations: